 Contact me to arrange your free initial telephone consultation to discuss if which therapy is right for you.
 In this 15-20 minute call you can also ask any questions you have about therapy and what therapy will involve.
 Contact me now by phone or email.

 I am a fully accredited with the British Association of Behavioural and Cognitive Psychotherapies (BABCP).

 I have an undergraduate degree in Psychology where I learnt the underlying psychological theories of mental health and human behaviour.
 Following this I completed a PgCert in Mental Health to use CBT to help people with milder symptoms of depression and anxiety.
 Then following gaining experience in that, I have completed a PgDip in CBT during which I learnt advanced Cognitive Behavioural Therapy techniques from national and international experts.
+I have completed Parts 1 & 2 of EMDR Training.
+I have trained at Tavistock Relationships to provide Integrative Couple Therapy.
 While I have been qualified for many years I recognise the importance of continually building my knowledge and experience as detailed at the end of this section.